cblgh/lieu/README.md

 After ingesting the data with `lieu ingest`, you can also use lieu to search the corpus in the terminal with `lieu search`.

+## Theming

+Tweak the `theme` values of the config, specified below.

 ## Config

 The config file is written in [TOML](https://toml.io/en/).